lukasbestle/projectr/README.md

 ## Setup

-1. Put this project wherever you want on the destination system and add the `bin` directory to your `$PATH`.
+1. Put this repository wherever you want on the destination system and add the `bin` directory to your `$PATH`.
-2. Create a backup of your `DocumentRoot` (`/var/www/virtual/<user>/` on Uberspace) and delete all contents.
+2. Create a backup of your `DocumentRoot` (`/var/www/virtual/<user>/` on Uberspace) and then delete all contents.
 You can then setup all your sites using projectr.
 3. Create a symlink to your `DocumentRoot` in `~/web` (this is what the `site_*` tools use):
 	`ln -s /var/www/virtual/$USER/ ~/web`

 	You can also link to a subdirectory of your `DocumentRoot` if you want to manage the sites of this tool separately from your other sites.
 Completely different destination directories are also possible if you are using a different server setup.
 	**Please note that the `site_link` functionality doesn't do what you expect when using non-standard paths for `~/web`, because it places the links in `~/web`, not where Uberspace expects them.**
-4. There is no step 4.

 ### Deployment setup